Successfully Added

 The product is added to your quote.

-Not just parts but lost time, missed quotas, and operational risk are at stake.
+Not just parts, but also lost time, missed quotas, and operational risk, are at stake.
 In this guide, we’ll explain how to evaluate your situation clearly, understand the hidden costs of each option, and make the smartest choice for your plant, your team, and your bottom line.

 Downtime isn’t just a momentary inconvenience—it can be a financial drain that ripples across your entire operation.
-According to industry estimates, unplanned outages can cost manufacturers $5,600 per minute, and that number skyrockets if key production lines are involved.
+According to industry estimates, unplanned outages can cost manufacturers $5,600 per minute, and the cost rises sharply when key production lines are involved.

 Before deciding whether to repair or replace a part, you should calculate: